-Each year, faculty and staff come together to choose a book that will introduce students to the rigorous and interconnected academic environment at SUNY Geneseo.
-Students from Tesla House, Dante House, Entre House and the Access Opportunity Program participate in the read and a discussion led by faculty and staff on the Sunday before classes start.
-Lectures, events, and classes throughout the fall semester are linked to this book to demonstrate the integrated nature of learning.
+Each year, faculty and staff come together to choose a book that will introduce students to the interconnected academic environment at SUNY Geneseo.
+Student cohorts from across campus (Living-Learning Communities, Edgar Fellows, Access Opportunity Programs, etc) participate in the read over the summer and throughout the year.
+Lectures, events, and classes throughout the year are linked to this book to demonstrate the integrated nature of learning.

-Each year, we offer an online, 1-credit course based on based the common summer read book (CMRD 101).
-This course is open to all students as well as students who are a part of the summer discussion so all can participate in this integrated and reflective learning opportunity.
+An online, 1-credit course based on this book (CMRD 101) is offered both semesters and is open to all students as well as students who are a part of a summer cohort, so all can participate in this integrated and reflective learning opportunity.

-Book for the 2020-2021 cohort: March: Book 1 by John Lewis, Andrew Aydin, and Nate Powell.
+2020-2021 Books: March: Book 1 by John Lewis, Andrew Aydin, and Nate Powell.
 Congressman John Lewis (GA-5) is an American icon, one of the key figures of the civil rights movement.
 His commitment to justice and nonviolence has taken him from an Alabama sharecropper's farm to the halls of Congress, from a segregated schoolroom to the 1963 March on Washington, and from receiving beatings from state troopers to receiving the Medal of Freedom from the first African-American president.

 March is a vivid first-hand account of John Lewis' lifelong struggle for civil and human rights, meditating in the modern age on the distance traveled since the days of Jim Crow and segregation.
 Rooted in Lewis' personal story, it also reflects on the highs and lows of the broader civil rights movement.